 Webb Institute is a private top-ranked undergraduate engineering college.
 It is unique because it offers a dual bachelor’s degree in Naval Architecture and Marine Engineering.
-The rigorous curriculum includes the fundamentals of naval architecture, marine engineering with engineering principles, and related marine technologies.
-Students develop the skills to become leaders in their chosen profession.
-The college is also the only full-tuition scholarship private undergraduate program of its kind in the nation.
-All successful candidates for admission who are US citizens and Permanent Residents receive full tuition for four years.
-The college offers need-based aid to help cover the additional costs of attending.
+The rigorous curriculum includes several standout courses.
+These include The Fundamentals of Naval architecture, Marine Engineering with Engineering Principles, and Related Marine Technologies.
+High school students admitted go on to develop the skills to become leaders in their chosen profession.
+The college is also the only full-ride scholarship private undergraduate program of its kind in the nation.
+All successful candidates for admission who are US citizens and Permanent Residents receive full tuition financial aid packages for four years.
+The college offers need-based aid to help cover other costs of attending.

 #8 Williamson College of the Trades

-Williamson College of the Trades is a private men’s junior vocational college founded by Philadelphia merchant and philanthropist Isaiah Vansant Williamson.
-It provides students with academic, trade, technical, moral, and religious education.
+Williamson College of the Trades is a private men’s junior vocational college and one of our top free colleges and universities.
+It was founded by Philadelphia merchant and philanthropist Isaiah Vansant Williamson.
+The school provides students with academic, trade, technical, moral, and religious education.
 Students are qualified to become productive members of society, lead and excel in their chosen profession.
-All enrolled students can attend on full scholarships that cover tuition, room, board, and textbooks.
-They just have to pay for annual fees, breakage and yearbook, certain equipment and books that they retain for personal use, and other personal items.
-They thrive in a Judeo-Christian environment that fosters the values of faith, diligence, integrity, excellence, and service.
+All enrolled students can attend on full ride scholarships that cover tuition, room, board, and textbooks.
+They just have to pay for annual fees, breakage and yearbook, certain equipment and books that they keep for personal use, and other personal items.

 #7 Maricopa County Community College

-Maricopa Community Colleges, located across 10 campuses, offer nationally recognized programs to help students achieve their academic and professional goals.
+Maricopa Community Colleges are located across 10 campuses.
+Here, they offer nationally recognized tuition free programs to help students achieve their academic and professional goals.
 They learn in an educational environment that’s rich with civic engagement.
-The college offers tuition waivers for eligible applicants; eligibility is set upon specific conditions and requirements for recipients.
+The college offers generous financial aid in the form of tuition waivers for eligible applicants.
+Eligibility is set upon specific conditions and requirements for recipients.
 Tuition waiver categories include:

 - Eligible employees of Maricopa Community Colleges